Leman Altınçekiç: Military service

-When Turkish Air Force decided to enroll women in 1954, she applied to Air Forces.
+When Turkish Air Force decided to enroll women in 1954, she applied to enlist in the air force.
 She was the very first female student in the military school in İzmir.
 She was trained on propeller aircraft between 1955 and 1957.
 In an interview she says that in the early days, the school had no boarding facility for the female students and she had to stay as a guest in the house of an officer's family.
 On 30 August 1957, she graduated as a military pilot.
 Although, later, five other female students were also accepted to school, she was the only female student to join the aviation unit in Eskişehir military base.
 She was trained in Eskişehir as a jet pilot and earned the rank of second lieutenant on 22 November 1958.
 Up to 1967 she flew in Republic F-84 Thunderjet and Lockheed T-33.
 Later years she served in staff duty.
 She retired as a senior air colonel.